 For Tapestry of Grace, the term “classical education” also means an education in the Great Books of world civilization, with an emphasis on western civilization for our many American students who have western heritage.
 We believe a liberal arts education includes broad and deep exposure to works by Plato, Shakespeare, Tolstoy, and others.
 Because of this, we study many of the Great Books of the Western Canon at the high school level.
 We also incorporate some classics of Eastern philosophy and literature, particularly in our study of the ancients.

-3. Emphasis on “Socratic Discussion” for children of appropriate ages
+3. Emphasis on “Socratic Discussion” for older children

 The Socratic method (named for the ancient philosopher Socrates) involves teaching by asking questions that lead students to arrive at conclusions by reasoning for themselves, as opposed to “lecture style” where students are told what to believe.